haruosuz/introBI/2019/CaseStudy.md

 # use grep to find a gene "Harakiri"
 grep "^>" uniprot_sprot.fasta | grep "harakiri"

-# add the option -i to grep to be case insensitive.
-grep "^>" uniprot_sprot.fasta | grep -i "Harakiri"

 # use grep to count (the -c option stands for count) the number of lines matching the pattern
 grep "^>" uniprot_sprot.fasta | grep -c "Shugoshin"

+# add the option -i to grep to be case insensitive.
 grep "^>" uniprot_sprot.fasta | grep -ci "Shugoshin"
 ```